Table of Content

 1. Instance method: Used to access or modify the object state.
 If we use instance variables inside a method, such methods are called instance methods.

 2. Class method: Used to access or modify the class state.
-To implement a class method, a special code decorator @classmethod is used.
+To implement a class method, a special code decorator @classmethod

 3. Static method: A method that performs a task in isolation without needing the object or class.